Read time: 1 minute

 - 3.9 million (about 1 in 6) Australians aged 65 years and over

-But good accessibility practices don’t just apply to older Australians or people with a permanent, temporary or situational disability:
+But good accessibility practices don’t just apply to older Australians or people with a permanent disability.

 All of us will have different needs at different times and in different circumstances.

 Temporary impairments, or sometimes a persons current situation, can present similar difficulties as a permanent disability.

 - sun glare on a mobile device making poor contrast text hard to read

 - people living in regional Australia who only have access to a slow internet connection

 - people using older internet devices that may not be running the latest software versions